Teen Anxiety is On the Rise1 comments

 Treating Teen AnxietyShare: Teen Anxiety on The Rise: Ways to help!
 Click To Tweet

 Yes, I talk about anxiety as a separate entity than you.
 You are not anxiety.
 Anxiety is this thing that influences you, tries to get you to obey it and tries to isolate you from everything good in your life.
 It does not have your best interest at heart.
 It is a menace and just creates pure suffering.
 You might feel like it controls you but that is a lie.
 Remember the three tenets that I speak about in my video: 1) Anxiety lies.
 2)You have more power than you think you have, and 3) This feeling is temporary.

 Teen Anxiety Sucks: Here’s what I want you to know in order to stop anxiety in its tracks.

 Anxiety perpetuates when the brain continues to release adrenaline when you are afraid of the feelings of it.
 This becomes a cycle.
 Cognitively you know you are not in physical danger, but it feels so horrible you are afraid that you’ll lose your mind.
 The more you are afraid, the more your brain releases adrenaline, the higher your anxiety gets, and then the more afraid you are.
 The best way to stop being afraid is to understand what is happening in the brain.
 When you know what is happening and how to stop it, you can stop it!

 Not understanding anxiety makes it so much worse, because anxiety makes you feel like a freak of nature, even though you are quite normal and what you feel is very common.

 You want to go deeper than what you learned about flight or fright in science class-because that hasn’t helped.
-See here Biology of Fear to learn what the brain needs to stop this cycle!
+See my Biology of Fear video to learn what the brain needs to stop this cycle!